-Joe Kittelstrategic alliances for nearly 30 years.
+Joe Kittelstrategic alliances for over 30 years.
 For 17 years he did this work at Hewlett-Packard.
-For 12 years Joe has been focused on the practical application of spirituality to help strategic alliance managers transform their alliance to increase its value-creating effectiveness.
+For over 13 years Joe has been focused on the practical application of spirituality to help strategic alliance managers transform their alliance to increase its value-creating effectiveness.

 In 1989 Joe established his first strategic alliance – a multi-year, multi-million dollar, co-resident and collaborative-R&D relationship that provided advanced object-oriented technology into HP C++ SoftBench (software development tool) and allowed US West (now Qwest) Communications to successfully migrate their massive Billing and Customer Care Systems from Cobol to C++ with a 10x improvement in software quality.